-In 1843 he offered for sale another instrument, with 12 stops, and in 1844 the parish council of Saint-Jean (Laval County) wanted to have its Casavant organ.
-It was probably at this period that he took into partnership Augustin Lavallée, father of Calixa Lavallée*, and previously a blacksmith like himself.
-Casavant’s growing fame soon brought him an order for an organ for the church at Bytown (Ottawa).
-He went to this town to live temporarily, and it was there that on 19 June 1850 he married Marie-Olive Sicard de Carufel.
-Two sons were born of this marriage: Claver on 16 Sept.
-1855, and Samuel on 5 April 1859.
+In 1843 he offered for sale another instrument, with 12 stops, and in 1844 the parish council of Saint-Jean (Saint-Jean-sur-Richelieu) decided that it wanted to have a Casavant organ.
+It was probably around 1848 that he partnered with Augustin Lavallée, father of Calixa Lavallée* and previously a blacksmith like himself.
+Casavant’s growing fame soon brought him an order for an organ for the church at Bytown (Ottawa), and he went to live there temporarily.
+On 19 June 1850 he married Marie-Olive Sicard in Saint-Hyacinthe.
+Two sons were born of this marriage: Claver* on 16 Sept.
+1855 and Samuel on 5 April 1859.

-Meanwhile Joseph was receiving more and more orders, and producing an increasing number of fine instruments; for example, those of Kingston (1854), Longueuil (1860), and Saint-Jérôme (1861).
-In 1866 Joseph who, following the custom of the time, considered himself old at an early age, made over his establishment to his assistant, Eusèbe Brodeur.
+Meanwhile, Joseph was receiving more and more orders, and producing an increasing number of fine instruments; for example, those for Kingston (1854), Longueuil (1860), and Saint-Jérôme (1861).
+In 1866 Joseph, who, following the custom of the time, considered himself old at an early age, made over his establishment to his assistant, Eusèbe Brodeur.
 But he was mindful of his sons’ future, and he came to an understanding with the new owner so that the latter would take in Claver and Samuel as soon as they were old enough to learn the trade.

-History shows that he was right to steer his sons towards organ-building.
+History shows that he was right to steer his sons towards organ building.
 Indeed, they became masters of their craft, and their reputation spread throughout America and even to Europe.
-If the name of Casavant still inspires respect, it is surely because of the company started by the brothers Samuel and Claver.
+If the name Casavant still inspires respect, it is surely because of the company started by the brothers Samuel and Claver.
 But if they have acquired fame, it is because Joseph, their father, was able to transmit to them creative genius and the love of their art.
-We can only regret that nothing exists today of those instruments built a century ago by a blacksmith with music in his soul.
+We can only regret that nothing remains today of those mid-19th-century instruments built by a blacksmith with music in his soul.